mikics/gsoc-jupyterbook/submission.md

 Therefore, the original problem can be solved for each cylindrical harmonic over a 2D cross-section of the original domain.
 For the sake of simplicity, we choose this cross-section to be the one at $\phi = 0$.

-In the demo we present and implement a lof of concepts that we need for axisymmetric problems.
+In the demo we present and implement a lot of concepts that we need for axisymmetric problems.
 We list them in the following sections.

 #### $\nabla\times$ operator in cylindrical coordinates